 The Division of Public Service provides training and other services to governmental agencies, both in Indiana and in other states.
-It includes the Center for Public Safety Training and other subdivisions.
+It includes the Center for Criminal Justice Training and other subdivisions.
 All four Divisions are supported by a full range of technical services, such as fiscal management, printing, graphics, design, and computerized information retrieval.
 The SPEA structure is intentionally loose-knit, so that each activity may reinforce the others and each Division may draw upon all the School's resources.

 Five considerations were important in developing the School's activities.
 The first consideration is the need for people working in public and environmental affairs to use skills from several academic disciplines.
 The School is, therefore, multidisciplinary in both teaching and research.
 For example, the Basic Analytic Skills core of the Master of Public Affairs degree provides for the development of skills in economic analysis, statistics and computer utilization, behavioral analysis, and legal reasoning and research.
 The School is also multidisciplinary in that substantive knowledge in a given policy area can be supplemented by courses offered in the College of Arts and Sciences, the Graduate School, and the several professional schools of the University.
 The research activities of the School are also interdisciplinary, using experts from several disciplines backed up by all relevant support services.
-Individual faculty members may use these services, and for larger contracts special teams are created for each project.
-In 1977, the School's Academic Council approved the establishment of the following faculty area groupings: Policy and Administration, Finance and Economics, Urban and Regional Analysis, Environmental Science and Policy, and Criminal Justice, Law, and Public Safety.
+Individual faculty members may use these services, and for larger contracts special teams are created for each projects.
+In May, 1976, the School's Academic Council approved the establishment of faculty area groupings on an experimental basis for 1976-77.
+The 62 full-time faculty of the School selected one or more "faculties" to which they would be assigned.
+The five "faculties" are: Policy and Administration, Finance and Economics, Urban and Regional Analysis, Environmental Science and Policy, and Criminal Justice, Law, and Public Safety.

 The second consideration in the development of the School of Public and Environmental Affairs is Indiana University's geographic diversity.
 To respond positively to this geographic diversity, the School was established as an entity of the Indiana University system rather than limited to any single campus of the University.
 Thus, the faculty, the research teams, and the training programs are University-wide.
 Students can move from one campus to the other, as their interests and the University's resources suggest.
-The faculty and students on each campus can call on the resources of other campuses as necessary, and the School is assisting in the design of programs and specialties for which geographic location makes each campus uniquely suited.
+The faculty and students on each campus can call on the resources of other campuses as necessary, and the School is assisting the design of programs and specialties for which geographic location makes each campus uniquely suited.
 Degrees not currently available at all campuses will be available through the School.
 Communication between government agencies and the whole University, especially at the local level, will become more immediate and personal.

 The third influence in the design of the School of Public and Environmental Affairs is the continuing search for excellence in teaching, research, and service.
-To stimulate the quest for excellence, procedures are continually developed for course evaluation, the evaluation of teaching performance, and assessments of the quality and utility of research and service work.
+To stimulate the quest for excellence, procedures are being developed for course evaluation, the evaluation of teaching performance, and assessments of the quality and utility of research and service work.
 Regular curriculum evaluation and revision is an important device for keeping the School vital and in touch with the dynamics of social, economic, and political change.
 The development and maintenance of a critical capacity within the School also fosters the building of evaluative skills for people already in public affairs or preparing for public careers.